 When control enters an execution context for function code, an object called the activation object is created and associated with the execution context.
-For a non-strict function the activation object is initialised with a property with name arguments and attributes { [[Writeable]]: true, [[Enumerable]]: false, [[Dynamic]]: false }.
-The initial value of this property is the arguments array described below.
-For a strict function, the activation object is only initialized with an "arguments" property if the strict function mentions "arguments" freely in its body, in which case it is initialized with attributes { [[Writeable]]: false, [[Enumerable]]: false, [[Dynamic]]: false }.
+The activation object is initialised with a property with name arguments and attributes { DontDelete }.
+The initial value of this property is the arguments object described below.